20 Horror Movies That Take Place in Northern California

 Netflix’s smash hit took film lovers by surprise in 2018, depicting a woman and her two children searching for refuge from an invisible evil entity in the wilderness of Northern California.
 The movie was filmed throughout California, with the crucial river scenes set and filmed on the Smith River, deep in the Klamath Mountains.
 If you’re one of the 45 million people that watched it on Netflix, you probably got excited to see some NorCal references.

-You’ve likely heard of the Winchester Mystery House in San Jose, a mysterious home built in 1886 and under construction for nearly 40 years with many architectural curiosities.
+You’ve likely heard of the Winchester Mystery House in San Jose, a weird home built in 1886 and under construction for nearly 40 years with many architectural curiosities.
 This film follows the life of firearm heiress Sarah Winchester, whose belief that she was haunted by the souls of people killed by the Winchester repeating rifle inspired her to build the architectural mystery.
 The movie was filmed at the famed house in San Jose, which has become a popular tourist destination for Bay Area visitors.